Business Ethics and Transparency

 As a consequence, disciplinary action was taken fairly and transparently against each case found to be in violation of IRPC’s code of conduct.
 The cases were assigned to the Internal Audit Committee and relevant business units for verification and the reports were made to the Audit Committee and the Board as well as the related party in a sequence specified in Complaint Management Procedure.

-In 2020, following the verification, there were 0 case of verbal warnings, 0 case of official written warnings and 0 case of contract terminations.
+In 2022, following the verification, there were 6 cases of verbal warnings, 3 cases of official written warnings and 0 case of contract terminations.
 The responsible functions have been notified to provide preventive measures, for example, to raise the awareness on corporate culture and desired behavior, to build good relationship in each functions through activities, to conduct “feed back” session for employees and their subordinate to make open minded conversation, and to conduct the Corporate Governance, Business Ethics and Compliance awareness raising training program, periodically.

 Risk of changes in the regulatory regime often has significant implications for IRPC’s current operations and future direction.
 Accordingly, IRPC considers engaging and collaborating with regulators to advance the principles of sustainable development, protect our rights, and strengthen our position as a leading integrated petrochemical complex in Asia.
 As prescribed by Sustainability Management Sub-Element 6.3, regulatory advocacy independence and transparency shall be exercised at all times and in all communications and other interactions with regulators and policy makers.